Clover Hill Pits: History

 In 1837, coal was found after a heavy rain at Clover Hill Plantation, in Chesterfield County, Virginia, possibly by a slave.
 After mining began, mules carried the coal four miles to Epps Falls on the Appomattox River to be loaded onto boats on the Upper Appomattox Canal Navigation System.

 In 1841, the Clover Hill Railroad was created to haul coal from the Clover Hill Pits, to the Osborne Landing Docks and later Bermuda Hundred dock to be transported by barge over the ocean to the Northern States.
 In 1848 the Clover Hill Railroad had produced 56,000 tons of coal for export and 22,000 tons for use in Richmond and Petersburg.
 The Clover Hill Pitts had several mining sites, the Brighthope Pit, the Halls pit and Racoon Pit.
 The company spread outside of Virginia.
 In 1876, Bituminous Coal from the Clover Hill Railroad Company was advertised in the Coal and Coal Trade Journal from a sales Office in New York.

 In 1877 the Brighthope Railway replaced the Clover Hill Railroad.
 In 1883, 83 employees worked for the Brighthope Mining Company.
 The mines were declining when the Brighthope Railway was founded.

 In 1890, the Norfolk and Western Railway brought in coal from a new coal mine in the Blue Ridge Mountains, the Pocahontas Coalfield which could provide coal more cheaply and ship the coal on a larger standard gauge, class one railroad.
-This brought and end to the success of the Clover Hill Pits.
+This brought an end to the success of the Clover Hill Pits.